 Institute of Physics accreditation report

-In December 2008 a team of assessors visited the Department to consider its application for accreditation of degree courses taught wholly or partly within the Department.
-The primary aim of the IoP accrediation process is to provide an independent and rigorous assessment of physics degree courses.
+In February 2014 a panel of assessors visited the Department to consider its application for accreditation of degree courses taught within the Department.
+A number of degrees available through the Natural Sciences programme were considered for recognition.
+The primary aim of the IoP accreditation process is to provide an independent and rigorous assessment of physics degree programmes, and thus assess whether or not the programmes provide a suitable educational base for the subsequent award of Chartered Physicist (CPhys) status.
 Accreditation is conducted on a rolling-review basis and is performed by a team of assessors who scrutinize the required paperwork and visit an applying department.
 Accreditation is granted for a maximum of five years and works on a pass or fail basis with no system of grading.

-The team of assessors met members of staff during the day and also met with a group of undergraduate students from a variety of degree programmes.
-The visiting team toured the Department to observe the facilities.
+The panel of assessors met members of staff during the day and also met with a group of undergraduate students from a variety of degree programmes.
+The visiting panel toured the Department to observe the facilities.

 The areas assessed were:

 The final report of the Accreditation Panel was issued in June 2014 and the Institute granted accreditation or recognition for the full five years to all programmes for which accreditation or recognition was sought.

 "The panel noted that there had been a number of innovative teaching methods introduced in Durham over the last few years and encourage the department to continue this trend and to support staff interested in pedagogy.”

 "The department covers the Core of Physics very well with the majority of the required material contained within the Foundations of Physics Modules"